Vallek/vallek-firefox-custom-css/README.md

 userChrome.css - this is the main file for css styles.
 It imports (connects) other files.

 **In order to have exact same look** you'll also need [XP Classic Theme](https://addons.mozilla.org/en-US/firefox/addon/xp-classic-theme/).
-And compact density enabled in Customize Toolbar.
+And compact density enabled in Customize Toolbar (set browser.compactmode.show in about:config).

 ## Disclaimer

-Changes I made in this code are far from optimized.
-Just sharing what I use personally.
-I do update it.
-But mostly when browser update breaks something.
+I generally update it only when new Firefox version breaks something.
+If you have a problem please open an issue here and I will check it.

+CSS could be unoptimized)

 **Updated for Firefox 104.**